datacarpentry/sql-ecology-lesson/episodes/01-sql-basic-queries.md

 > ## Challenge
 >
-> - Write a query that returns the day, month, year, species_id, and
-> weight (in kg) for individuals caught on Plot 1 that weigh more than 75 g {: .challenge}
+> - Produce a table listing the data for all individuals in Plot 1
+> that weighed more than 75 grams, telling us the date, species id code, and weight
+> (in kg).
+{: .challenge}

 ## Building more complex queries